 July 10th

-In this example, $10,000 of the $13,000 net capital loss is leftover.
-Any leftover portion “rolls over” to the following year, which helps the investor avoid taxes on future gains.
-The investor could make $10,000 of capital gains the following year and not pay any capital gains taxes (the rolled-over $10,000 capital loss offsets it).
+In this example, $10,000 of the $13,000 net capital loss is left over.
+Any remaining portion rolls over to the following year, where it can offset future capital gains.
+For instance, the investor could have $10,000 of capital gains the following year and owe no capital gains tax on those gains (because the rolled-over $10,000 capital loss offsets them).

 Sign up for free to take 11 quiz questions on this topic